 In 1938 my paternal grandfather decided on a change in direction, left Fleetwood, and bought a newsagent’s shop (and later also acquiring the neighbouring stationery shop) moving to Liverpool with his wife and my father who had been born in 1924.

 Perhaps my ancestry has had some bearing in the bias shown when it comes to the areas of these islands in which most of my photographs have been taken?
 There must be something in my subconscious which has always drawn me, and my parents before me, to these areas to spend our leisure time.
 Consequently will find many photographs from the South West of England and Wales on this web site but significantly fewer from Liverpool and the North West!

 My entire life has revolved around transport and industrial history related interests.
 Since around the age of 5 photography has been an inseparable associated past time.

-A succession of cameras mainly Rollei, Contax and Leica have followed my Grandfather's long worn out Praktica Nova which I still retain as a keepsake.
-I now use a range of Leica cameras: V-lux 3, X1, X-Vario and an M262 range finder.
+A succession of cameras mainly Rollei, Contax and Leica have followed my Grandfather's long worn out Praktica Nova, still retained as a keepsake.
+Almost all have had German heritage if not actual German manufacture though I did briefly own a Pentax auto 110 SLR outfit briefly.

 John H. Luxton

 May 01, 2019